opensource-sig/opensource-template-project/README.md

-# opensource-template-project
+# template-project
-A template for starting new projects on the github.com/opensource-sig organization
+A template for starting new projects on the github.com/ossunited organization